 Trying to transform your smile on a budget?
 If you don’t mind working with a less established company, take a look at AlignerCo.

 Invisalign is the original clear aligner system and the industry’s most well-established brand.
-They’ve transformed over 8 million smiles to date, and they’re widely respected by dentists and customers alike.
+They’ve transformed over 11 million smiles to date, and they’re widely respected by dentists and customers alike.
 So why aren’t they on this list?
-Because, while Invisalign might deliver a similar product, on the whole their processes are quite different.
+Because, while Invisalign might deliver a similar product, on the whole, their processes are quite different.

-Unlike the other companies on this list, Invisalign is developed and administered completely in-office by your dentist.
+Like Candid, Invisalign is administered in-office by your dentist.
 At-home systems have licensed dental professionals that develop aligner treatment plans remotely, but customers must administer them from home.

 Over 100,000 dentists and orthodontists in 90 countries are trained and licensed to offer Invisalign treatment.
 Choosing Invisalign would mean that you must make regular office visits for your dentist to monitor and adjust your aligners (if necessary).
 Further, it also gives them the opportunity to apply attachments like elastics and expanders that induce more intricate tooth and jaw movements.